imixs/imixs-jsf-example/README.md

 The Imixs-JSF-Sample application includes also a setup to run Payara on Docker.
 You can find additional information [here](src/docker/configuration/payara/).

-## Liberty Application Server
+## Open Liberty

-To run the 	 Imixs-JSF-Sample application on Liberty Application Server with Docker run:
+To run the 	 Imixs-JSF-Sample application on the Open Liberty Application Server with Docker run:

 	$ mvn clean install -Pdocker-build-openliberty
 	$ docker-compose -f docker-compose-openliberty.yml up